-treatment errors can justify asymmetric screening if the data show a substantial difference in base rate incapacity between refusers and acceptors.
-107 More research is needed.
-One must pay particular attention to the treatment decision at issue, since that will almost certainly have a large effect on observed incapacity levels.
+There will need to be particular attention paid to the treatment decision at issue, since that will almost certainly have a large effect on observed incapacity levels.

 This leaves variation number three: the symmetric sliding scale.
 This version is appropriate.
 Plainly, complex decisions require a greater level of understanding than simple ones, and weighty decisions demand more appreciation than trivial ones.
-108 Allowing the capacity standard to vary in these ways is just a corollary of the principle that capacity is task-specific.
-Making necessarily decisions involves comparing Understanding and appreciating both alternatives is required for meaningful decision making.
-The asymmetric sliding scale focuses on the perceived quality of one choice, the choice made, which improperly interjects physician value judgments. contrast, the symmetric sliding scale considers the complexity and stakes of the choices presented, not the choice made.
-The focus is properly on the decision-making process, not the result.
+Allowing the capacity standard to vary in these ways is just a corollary of the principle that capacity is task-specific.
+Making decisions necessarily involves comparing alternatives.
+Understanding and appreciating both alternatives is required for meaningful decision making.
+The asymmetric sliding scale focuses on the perceived quality of one choice, the choice made, which improperly interjects physician value judgments.
+In contrast, the symmetric sliding scale considers the complexity and stakes of the choices presented, not the choice made.
+The focus is properly on the decision making process, not the result.